 The decline in smoking during pregnancy has contributed to overall smoking rates across the city region falling twice as fast as the national average, to a record low of 16.2%.
 There are 46,500 fewer smokers in Greater Manchester than in 2016.

-Sarah Price, Director of Population Health for the Greater Manchester Health and Social Care Partnership said:
+Sarah Price, Executive Lead for Population Health Health for the Greater Manchester Health and Social Care Partnership said:

 “Smoking during pregnancy harms your baby.
 We need to do everything we can to support expectant parents to stop smoking, for their health and for the health of their unborn child.